orlof/dcpu-admiral/README.md

 Admiral also has a built-in text editor to facilitate software development in deep space colonies.
 It is started by calling edit(). edit() returns the edited text as string that can be assigned to a variable.
-To exit the editor hold down CTRL and then press x.
-If you want to discard your editing, use CTRL followed by c, which will return the original string instead of the edited version.
+To exit the editor hold down CTRL and then press x (CTRL-x).
+If you want to discard your editing, use CTRL-c, which will return the original string instead of the edited version.

     result=edit()